 Stories of Great Americans for Little Americans by Edward Eggleston was written with the purpose of furnishing:

-…the little learner reading matter that will excite his attention and give him pleasure, and thus make lighter the difficult task of learning to read.
+“…the little learner reading matter that will excite his attention and give him pleasure, and thus make lighter the difficult task of learning to read.
 The ruggedness of this task has often been increased by the use of disconnected sentences, or lessons as dry and uninteresting as finger exercises on the piano.
 It is a sign of promise that the demand for reading matter of interest to the child has come from teachers.
 I have endeavored to meet this requirement in the following stories.”Stories of Great Americans for Little Americans

 As such, the book features short sentences and paragraphs, and larger words have been divided into syllables until they have been repeated several times — features that will help the young reader build his skill while enjoying the text.
 The stories included are short anecdotal biographies of famous American explorers, inventors, scientists, and statesmen.

 Young children need to focus their time on building those skills that will help them become independent learners.
 We often crowd their schedule with additional lessons in history and science and geography before they really have the skills to learn them.
 Instead, we can work on those reading skills which are so foundational for any other learning, while at the same time introducing them to history and science through enjoyable biographies.